-Course code and title UE1 - MiRAS 102 - Records Management Permanent Staff Dr Forget Chaterera, SUAD, Assistant Professor Dates 9-20 October, from 4:30pm Course description Records Management is a course designed for professionals and practitioners who seek to acquire fundamental skills and knowledge in the field of records management.
+Course code and title UE1 - MRAS 502 - Records Management Professional on Assignment Anne Burnel, Director of Archives, La Poste, Paris Dates 13 Oct - 17 Oct Course description Records Management is a course designed for professionals and practitioners who seek to acquire fundamental skills and knowledge in the field of records management.
 The course is intended to help students with direct and indirect responsibilities and oversight in records management to build critical and internationally accepted skills in the profession.
 The course will expose students to recent knowledge in records management as well as consider the opportunities and challenges brought by electronic information technologies.
 The course covers all the essential skills and concepts for managing records and information in accordance with international standards such as ISO15489.
 Focus will be on fundamental skills required to effectively deploy and maximise the benefit of records management as well as manage the information security and outcomes so as to improve organisational productivity and service delivery.
 The course is designed to stretch the thinking of those who are keen to improve their knowledge in records and archives management.
 Key topics to be covered include aspects of records management, the records life cycle and continum principles, how to conduct records appraisal and information inspection surveys, creation of records management business tools such as retention and disposal schedules, records management policies, procedures and standards, creation of a records management and information security plan of action.
 Overall, this course enables students to master the tools and methods necessary for the implementation of records management systems in the organizations and students will be made aware of the multidisciplinary aspect of the records management profession.
 The course content will be delivered through oral presentations, group discussions, quizzes and use case analysis.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: 1.
-Differentiate the theoretical foundations on which the Records management are based and the ability to define them.
-2. Analyse the principles and rules that govern the management of records 3.
-Distinguish the evolution of methods and technologies used to create, store, organize, and preserve records.
-4. Examine how recordkeeping practices differ from and relate to other information management practices.
-5. Assess the ability to apply the records management system in a sound manner.
-6. Evaluate legal, policy, ethical issues surrounding records administration and current issues in the records management professions Continuous assessment (50%) Close book test Individual assignment Teamwork presentation Final assessment (50%) Final exam
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Differentiate the theoretical foundations on which the Records management are based and the ability to define them.
+Analyse the principles and rules that govern the management of records Distinguish the evolution of methods and technologies used to create, store, organize, and preserve records.
+Examine how recordkeeping practices differ from and relate to other information management practices.
+Assess the ability to apply the records management system in a sound manner.
+Evaluate legal, policy, ethical issues surrounding records administration and current issues in the records management professions Continuous assessment (50%) 1- Close book test2- Individual assignment3- Teamwork presentation Final assessment (50%) Final exam